latticewalker/Algebraic-Analysis-for-LWE/README.md

    Verifies the probability that the true secret is contained in the system.
    **Input**: Observed zero counts in the amplified error, along with the system parameters `(K, W, N)`.
    **Output**: Mean simulated success probability and its standard deviation across multiple LWE instances.

-**Example usage:**
+4. 's_6.m'
+   Magma code.
+First select appropriate parameters K, W, then construct the corresponding system of equations, and finally solve it using resultants.
+The procedure corresponds to the proof part of Theorem 2.
+   **Input**:New LWE samples, sorted as `(a, b, e)`(e.g. new_lwe_samples(a,b,e).m)
+   **Output**:The obtained solution (which may be non-existent or incorrect with some probability) **Example usage:**
 You can first generate new LWE samples with `generate_new_lwe_samples.py` and then pass them to `verify_candidate_count.py`.
 We also provide a pre‑generated LWE instance: `new_lwe_sample_n50_nlat40.txt`, created using the Set (1) parameters from the paper.
 The corresponding true secret is `[-1, 0, 0, -1, -1, 0, 1, 0, 1, 1]`.